Setting Lower Bounds on Truthfulness: Non-Utilitarian Fairness

-\textbf{Envy-Minimization}
+\subsection{Envy-Minimization}

-Lipton, Markakis, Mossel, and Saberi~\cite{LMSS} presented the problem of finding envy-minimizing allocations of indivisible items.
-An envy-minimizing allocation of items is a partition of the $m$ items into disjoint sets $S_1,...,S_n$ (player $i$ is assigned $S_i$) that minimizes the expression $\max_{i,j}\ v_i(S_j)-v_i(S_i)$ (over all possible allocations).
-Intuitively, we wish to minimize the maximal envy a player might feel by comparing his value for a bundle of items given to another player to the value he assigns the items allocated to him.~\cite{LMSS} proves several approximability results for this problem.
+\paragraph*{The global goal.} Lipton, Markakis, Mossel, and Saberi~\cite{LMSS} presented the problem of envy-minimization for indivisible items.
+They consider truthful mechanisms for this problem.
+An {\it envy-minimizing allocation} of items is a partition of the $m$ items into disjoint sets $S_1, ..., S_n$ (player $i$ is assigned $S_i$) that minimizes the expression $\max_{i,j}\ \{ v_i(S_j) - v_i(S_i), 0 \}$ (over all possible allocations).
+Intuitively, we wish to minimize the maximal envy a player might feel by comparing his value for a set of items given to another player to the value he assigns the items allocated to him.

+They prove several approximability results for this problem.
 The parameter considered in~\cite{LMSS} is the \emph{maximal marginal utility}.